kaangmus/deno-sqlite-example/README.md

 # deno-sqlite-example

-Manipulate an sqlite db with the browser with custom elements
+Manipulate an SQLite db with Web Components

 ## How it works